vmgabriel/or-tools-base/README.md

 **Capacity Constraints**
 Capacitated Vehicle Routing Problem(CVRP) is a VRP in which vehicles with limited carrying capacity need to pick up for deliver, this hava a maximum capacity

+**Vehicle Routing with Pickups and Deliveries**
+This is VRP in which each vehicle picks up items at various locations and drops them off at others.
+Minimize  the length of longest route.

 ## Installation
 Load with:
 ```bash